Redbeard : Tell me about your charitable efforts for pets and people back in your former home of Seattle .

 SM: Well that’s nice to hear.
 Who wrote that?

-RB: Jim Newsom wrote that 40 years ago when he was talking about Brave New World !
+RB: Jim Newsom wrote that over 40 years ago when he was talking about Brave New World !

 SM: (Laughs.)
 Oh, it’s an old one.
 That’s….